What Financial Protections do Stay at Home Parents Need?

 When deciding to have one parent stay home, your priority is figuring out how to live on less income.

-But you also want to understand that the parent who quits work to stay home is in a vulnerable financial position.
+But you also need to understand that the parent who quits work to stay home is in a vulnerable financial position.

-Here are some monetary protections stay at home parents need to consider to safeguard their financial future.
+Let's take a look at some monetary protections parents who aren't working outside the home need to consider to safeguard their financial future.

 Financial Protections Stay at Home Parents Need

-Each couple has a unique economic and familial situation.
-So each stay at home parent will implement different measures to take care of their financial future.
+Each one income couple has a unique economic and familial situation.
+So each stay-at-home (SAH) parent will implement different measures to take care of their financial future.

-But here are a few monetary protections all stay at home parents should consider.
+But here are a few monetary protections all parents staying home should consider to avoid making significant financial errors.

 Stay at home parents need to protect their future financial health by having their own retirement accounts.